DarkEyes/mFLICA/README.md

 EXAMPLE
 ----------------------------------------------------------------------------------

-In the first step, we have a build-in dataset of 30-individual  time series where ID1, ID2, ID3 are leaders at coordination intervals: [1,200], [201,400], and [401,600] respectively.
+In the first step, we have a build-in dataset of 30-individual  time series where ID1, ID2, and ID3 are leaders at coordination intervals: [1,200], [201,400], and [401,600] respectively.
 These individuals move withine two dimentionsal space.
 Time series of each individual represents a sequece of coordinate (x,y) at each time step.
 A leader is an initiator who initiates coordinated movement that everyone in a faction follows.

 ```{r}
 library(mFLICA)